If you want to apply to Miami of Ohio, the regular decision application deadline is February 1 and the application fee is $50.

 |Standardized Test Scores||Very Important|

-To apply, all applicants to Miami of Ohio must submit the following items.
-Double check with Miami of Ohio's admissions department to confirm all application materials and requirements.
+To apply to Miami of Ohio, all applicants must submit the following items.
+Make sure to check in with Miami of Ohio's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|